DateDreamer/datedreamer/README.md

         })
     ```

+* `darkModeAuto`: Automatically detect and follow the user's system preference for dark mode.
+When enabled, the calendar will automatically switch between light and dark mode based on the user's system settings.
+This takes precedence over the `darkMode` setting when enabled.
+    ```javascript
+        new datedreamer.calendar({
+            ...,
+            darkModeAuto: true
+        })
+    ```

+    **Note**: The calendar will listen for system preference changes and update automatically when the user changes their system's dark mode setting.

 * `styles`: Use this property to pass css styles that will be passed into the components style tag.
     ```javascript
         new datedreamer.calendar({